prkkhan786/prkkhan786/README.md

-- 👋 Hi, I’m @prkkhan786
+## 👋 Hi, I’m @prkkhan786

-- 👀 I’m interested in Developing things from scratch
+- Passionate about building things from scratch
-- 🌱 I’m currently learning Javascript ,Javascript , Javascript
+- Currently learning and improving my JavaScript skills
-- 💞️ I’m looking to collaborate on Anything
+- Open to collaborating on interesting projects
-- 📫 How to reach me prkkhan1@outlook.com
+- Reach me at: prkkhan1@outlook.com

 <!---
 prkkhan786/prkkhan786 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.